Little My

 Little My (original Lilla My, literally: "Little Mu") is a character in the Moomin series of books by Swedish-speaking Finnish writer Tove Jansson.
 The character first appeared in the fourth book, The Exploits of Moominpappa (1950).
-She is a small, determined and fiercely independent Mymble.
-Little My is brash, aggressive, mischievous and disrespectful, but can also be a good friend when she wants to.
+She is a small, determined, and fiercely independent Mymble.
+Little My is brash, aggressive, mischievous, and disrespectful, but can also be a good friend when she wants to.
 She is the Mymble's daughter's younger sister.
 She was eventually adopted by the Moomin family.

-The name originated from the twelfth letter of the Greek alphabet: μ (mu) – transliterated as my and pronounced /sv/ in Swedish.
-In the metric system, lowercase μ, meaning "one-millionth", represents the prefix micro-, from the Greek μικρός (mikrós), meaning "small".
+Her name originated from the twelfth letter of the Greek alphabet: μ (mu), (Note: In the metric system, lowercase μ, meaning "one-millionth", represents the prefix micro-, from the Greek μικρός (mikrós), meaning "small".) – transliterated as my and pronounced /sv/ in Swedish.

 Personality

-Little My is a very abrasive person who almost always succeeds in persuading her listener or discussion partner.
+Little My is an abrasive girl who almost always succeeds in persuading her listener or discussion partner.
 She is an unconventional debater who uses emotion and logic to win arguments.
 She typically makes a personal attack on the person she is having the discussion with or about, states her own undocumented conclusions, exaggerates her opponents' arguments to ridicule them, and uses nonverbal effects to show her opponent's inferiority.